calcom/cal.com/README.md

 3. Copy Account SID to your .env file into the TWILIO_SID field
 4. Copy Auth Token to your .env file into the TWILIO_TOKEN field
 5. Copy your Twilio phone number to your .env file into the TWILIO_PHONE_NUMBER field
+6. Add your own sender id to the .env file into the TWILIO_PHONE_NUMBER field (fallback is Cal)
-6. Create a messaging service (Develop -> Messaging -> Services)
+7. Create a messaging service (Develop -> Messaging -> Services)
-7. Choose any name for the messaging service
+8. Choose any name for the messaging service
-8. Click 'Add Senders'
+9. Click 'Add Senders'
-9. Choose phone number as sender type
+10. Choose phone number as sender type
-10. Add the listed phone number
+11. Add the listed phone number
-11. Leave all other fields as they are
+12. Leave all other fields as they are
-12. Complete setup and click ‘View my new Messaging Service’
+13. Complete setup and click ‘View my new Messaging Service’
-13. Copy Messaging Service SID to your .env file into the TWILIO_MESSAGING_SID field
+14. Copy Messaging Service SID to your .env file into the TWILIO_MESSAGING_SID field

 <!-- LICENSE -->